fyfirman/eko-docs/src/content/docs/getting-started/quickstart.md

+---
+title: Quick Start Guide
+description: This guide will walk you through creating your first Eko workflow in a Node.js environment.
+---

 # Quick Start Guide

 This guide will walk you through creating your first Eko workflow in a Node.js environment.
 While Eko also offers powerful browser automation capabilities (which we'll explore in the [Browser Extension Guide](browser-extension.md)), starting with Node.js provides the clearest introduction to core concepts.